-

 Directions

-A few notes about this recipe: You really need an espresso machine to make this.
-The cheapest one I could find on Amazon is this one for around $100.
+Another note about this recipe: You do need an espresso machine to make this.
+The cheapest one I could find on Amazon is this one for around $140.
 A typical latte is made with espresso and steamed milk, and it just doesn’t work to use regular coffee because it tastes too watered down (trust me, I tried).
 On that note, you also really need a milk steamer in order to get a creamy consistency with foam on top, but if you don’t have one, you could try putting the milk in a blender and blending for a minute or two.
 For this recipe, I’ve been using grass-fed, organic whole milk and it froths up beautifully.

 YUM and such a cute post too with October starting tomorrow.
 Your Monday posts are my favorite of the week.